beckym223/manual_work/E6_long_edited.md

 states for every set of individual preference orderings.
 In addition to assuming-not es- pecially controversially-that there are at
-5Arrow (1951) himself points out "the unreality of this assumption" (p.
-8).
-6The importance of politics as discussion has also been stressed in the Habermasian tradition; on this see Jon Elster and Aanund Hylland (1986) and Jiirgen Habermas (1994).
-See also Albert Hirschman (1970) and the works inspired by his writings.
-7Robbins (1938) himself was opposed not so much to making interpersonal comparisons, but to claiming them to be "scientific."

 ### ---Economics-1995-0-05.txt---